kanekoshoyu/kucoin_arbitrage/README.md

 ## Overview
 The project is split into these components:
+###### Example Executables
 - `bin` contains example executable codes.
+Some of them are for network testing purpose.
 ###### Internal Structure (Independent of Exchange APIs)
 - `model` has internal generic data structures used for abstracted representations of markets.
-This should be generic from exchanges so that the the arbitrage algorithms can be conducted across different exchange APIs.
+This should be independent of exchange APIs so that the the arbitrage strategy algorithm can be conducted across different exchanges.
-- `events` has the events used to pass states and data passed across different components.
-This should again be generic from the exchange APIs.
-It uses the internal model.
+- `event` has the events used to pass states and data passed across different components.
+It uses the internal model for the same reason.
-- `strategy` has the implementations of arbitrage algorithms.
-The algorithms should only be using internal model and events so that the strategy algorithms are cross platform.
+- `strategy` has the implementations of arbitrage strategy algorithm.
+The algorithms are built upon internal model and event.
 - `global` has the lazy_static globals that is used across the code.
 This may get replaced by passing Arc/Mutex to functions soon.
 I just wanted the code to be simple and readable with this way first.

 ###### Link to Exchange APIs (e.g. KuCoin)